 #5 Ride your bike in the old cities

 The narrow streets of old cities are not your bike lane.
 They are for pedestrians only.
-Having to navigate around you and your bike trying to navigate around other people inspires some of the purest white hot rage of that we are capable.
+Having to navigate around you and your bike trying to navigate around other people inspires some of the purest white hot rage of which we are capable.

 Croatia is a cycling paradise, with plenty of open roads to explore.
 But when you’re in the crowded heart of an ancient town, hop off the bike and walk it, molim te.